 You can help improve the ratings by adding your local knowledge and opinions:

 The City Snapshot gathers data on a city’s existing bike network and planned improvements to provide a full picture of bicycling in the community.
-The 2019 City Snapshot survey is now closed but will open again September 2019.
+The City Snapshot survey is now closed but will open again September 2019.
 Click here to sign up.
 Here’s a PDF preview of the PlacesForBikes City Snapshot.
 Here’s how to convert centerline miles for varying types of infrastructure.
-City Snapshot surveys must be completed by January 10, 2019.

 The Community Survey asks questions such as how safe biking feels, whether it’s getting better, and about favorite places to ride in your hometown.
-Take the 2018 Community Survey until November 16, 2018.
+Our next community survey will be live in Fall 2019.

 The Bicycle Network Analysis helps communities assess the degree to which people can comfortably bike to the places they want to go.
 Its information comes from the OpenStreetMap.
 Learn more about the Bicycle Network Analysis here.